Foreign-Born Adoptees and the Child Citizenship Act

 - Is younger than 18;

-- Is in the legal and physical custody of the U.S. citizen parent and is currently living in the U.S.;
+- Is in the legal and physical custody of the U.S. citizen parent and is now living in the U.S.;

 - Has lawful permanent resident status;

-- Was adopted in accordance with all other applicable immigration laws.
+- Was adopted by all other applicable immigration laws

-Some foreign-born adopted children may need to wait until they have satisfied certain criteria before they automatically acquire citizenship.
-Still others (those living abroad) may need to formally apply to "naturalize," since the USCIS can't assume that an adoptee (or his/her parents) living abroad plans to live in the U.S. permanently.
+Some foreign-born adopted children may need to wait until they have satisfied certain criteria before automatically getting citizenship.
+Others (those living abroad) may need to formally apply to "naturalize" since the USCIS can't assume that an adoptee (or their parents) living abroad plans to live in the U.S. permanently.
+You must provide a copy of the child's birth certificate if available.

 Citizenship for Foreign-Born Adoptees: The Process

-It may seem as though acquiring citizenship for a child should be fairly quick and straightforward, but this couldn't be farther from the truth.
-Processes relating to citizenship are notoriously complicated and time consuming.
+It may seem like getting citizenship for a child should be fairly quick and straightforward, but it's not.
+Processes relating to citizenship are notoriously complicated and time-consuming.
 Contact a local immigration law attorney to learn how they can help you make the appropriate arrangements.
+Navigating these issues on your own is very complicated.
+Understanding immigration status is difficult.
+Even if you're only dealing with USCIS or even a USCIS officer, an attorney can help.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help